-6 Ways Your Workers Compensation Benefits Can Be Stopped – Even if You Have an Award
+6 Ways Your Workers Compensation Benefits Can Be Stopped – Even If You Have an Award

 Some folks assume that once they receive that magical Award from the Virginia Workers Compensation Commission, they are completely safe and have nothing to worry about.
 Not true!
 Yes, the Award is to protect benefits; however, if the insurance company can find a legitimate reason, they can still terminate (or attempt to terminate) your benefits.
 Watch out for these:

 Insurance companies will sometimes hire a private investigator to observe an injured worker while they are under the physical restrictions of a doctor.
 If the private investigator’s video that he captures shows the injured worker doing more than he or she claims that they can, or if the injured worker is doing things that would violate the restrictions of the workers compensation doctor, the injured worker’s benefits can be terminated.
 ALWAYS follow your doctor’s restrictions, at home, work, and anywhere in between!

-2) Refusing light duty work (lost wage benefits only).
-If the employer provided light duty work for an injured worker, the injured worker must accept this light duty assignment so long as it is in line with the doctor’s work restrictions.
+Lost wage benefits only: If the employer provided light duty work for an injured worker, the injured worker must accept this light duty assignment so long as it is in line with the doctor’s work restrictions.
 If the employer offers the injured worker tasks that are in compliance with the doctor’s work restrictions and the injured worker does not return to work, workers compensation insurance does not have to pay the injured worker lost wages.

 Insurance companies will often send an injured worker for an “Independent” Medical Exam (or IME).
 The IME doctor is a doctor hand picked by the insurance company to read the injured worker’s medical reports, examine the injured worker, and then report his or her findings to the insurance company about the claimant’s abilities and current course of treatment.
 If the injured worker does not attend this exam, the insurance company can cut off lost wage benefits for not cooperating.
 However, if the IME doctor says you can return to work, the insurance company may use this as a way to attempt to stop the injured worker’s benefits (Call a workers’ compensation attorney right away!!!).